dmmcquay/sqrl/README.md

 This program monitors RAM, OS, CPU, HDD, swap, and network information across systems, logging the information periodically.

--Logs amount of free, total, and used RAM.
+* Logs amount of free, total, and used RAM.
--Logs amount of free, total, and used Swap.
+* Logs amount of free, total, and used Swap.
--Logs hostname, version, and kernel information.
+* Logs hostname, version, and kernel information.
--Logs CPU, number of cores, speed of CPU, and Model of CPU.
+* Logs CPU, number of cores, speed of CPU, and Model of CPU.
--Logs names, addresses, flags, and speeds of networks.
+* Logs names, addresses, flags, and speeds of networks.

 # Basic Contents